 In addition, misnaming also happens when calling a pet.
-The more intriguing is that it only happens in dog’s name, not in a cat.
-This may suggest that dogs are closer friends of humans than other pets.
+The more intriguing is that it only happens in the dog’s name, not in a cat.
+This may suggest that dogs are close friends of humans than other pets.

 So next time you call a wrong name, notice how it is related to the person you are actually calling.
 Does the conclusion of the study correct?